GBrachetta/Musical-Dice/README.md

 ## Historical Background

-A *Musikalisches Würfelspiel* (German for "musical dice game") was a system for using dice to randomly 'generate' music from precomposed options.
+A *Musikalisches Würfelspiel* (German for "musical dice game") was a system that used dice to randomly 'generate' music from precomposed options.
 These 'games' were quite popular throughout Western Europe in the 18th century.
 Several different games were devised, some that did not require dice, but merely 'choosing a random number.'

 The way these games work may be understood in analogy to sentence construction.